boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/mongodb.md

     replication_key: Column name
     replication_value: column value that data starts from
 ```

 ## FULL_TABLE

 This mode fetches data from the date column mentioned in the replication key from the start date as mentioned in the replication value.
 Once it is scheduled, the replication value is updated based on the interval_type and interval_value from the imported data.
 For ex set interval_type as 'year' and intervalue value as '1'.In first schedule, will fetch the record from Jan 1, 2000 to Dec 31, 2000.
-In next schedule, will fetch the record from Jan 1, 2001 to Dec 31, 2001 and so on
+In next schedule, will fetch the record from Jan 1, 2001 to Dec 31, 2001 and so on.

 ```yaml

 metadata:
   TableName:
     replication_method: FULL_TABLE